View of Lisbon from Cacilhas

 You may buy ferry tickets at the ticket office or from the ticket machines

-Bus 101 is the most popular service used by tourists.
-It’s operated by the TST company, and departs every 10, 20, or 30 minutes, depending on the time of day.
+Bus 3001 is the most popular service used by tourists.
+It’s operated by the Carris Metropolitana company and departs once per hour in the summer and every 30 minutes at other times of the year, seven days a week.
 You may buy your ticket from the driver or in advance at the ticket office (most drivers don’t speak English, but usually the agents at the ticket office do).
 For more details, see the Cristo Rei transportation guide.

-There’s a bus departing from Lisbon to the beaches of Costa da Caparica, but bus 135 from Cacilhas is a better option, as it involves taking the scenic ferry ride (and the total ferry+bus cost is the same as just the bus from Lisbon).
-On summer weekdays it departs every 20 minutes, while outside the beach season it departs every 40 minutes.
-On weekends, it departs once per hour, throughout the year.
-It reaches Costa da Caparica in 25 minutes.
+There’s a bus departing from Lisbon to the beaches of Costa da Caparica, but bus 3011 from Cacilhas is a better option, as it involves taking the scenic ferry ride (and the total ferry+bus cost is the same as just the bus from Lisbon).
+It departs around every hour and takes about 35 minutes to reach Costa da Caparica.

 Fonte da Telha is the most southern beach of the Caparica coastline, and is less crowded and within walking distance of nearly-deserted stretches of sand.
-It’s also an official nude beach and a short walk from the “gay beach,” Praia 19.
-Bus 127 departs once per hour from Cacilhas and terminates by the beach of Fonte da Telha about 55 minutes later.
+It’s a short walk from an official nude beach and the “gay beach,” Praia 19.
+Bus 3012 departs once per hour from Cacilhas and terminates by the beach of Fonte da Telha about 50 minutes later.

 The metro in Cacilhas